Synth - ports-mgmt/synth

 portsnap auto > /dev/null; synth status

 Upon receiving the email from the completed crob job notifying you there are updates to install, login and install the updates:

 When Synth begins building packages it will display a ncurses status page like this:

 Once all the ports and dependencies have been compiled into packages, Synth then updates its local repository with them.

 Lastly Synth compares packages in its local repository to the packages installed on the system, installing, reinstalling, or upgrading them as required.

 Synth can also be used to build and install new ports to the system.
-As opposed to first installing the port directly from the ports tree and then running Synth afterwards to sync it's repository with the system.

 synth install port-origin